quii/learn-go-with-tests/anti-patterns.md

 Going back to the drawing board

 > Write a test, see it fail (and don't be ashamed of the error message)

+## Asserting on irrelevant detail

+This is making an assertion on a complex object where in practice all you care about for the test is the value of one of the fields.

+This is usually a function of again not following the red stage strictly enough and reading the error.

+This not only makes your test more difficult to read, but it also needlessly couples the test to data it doesn't care about, so if it gets refactored your test will start causing problems for no real reason.

 ## Not listening to your tests